Folk practices in Punjab: Jathera—ancestral shrines

+According to Thapliyal (1979), the practice of ancestor-worship in India was introduced by the Kushans, who themselves had adopted it from the Chinese.
+As a result, the cult of Devaputra ("son of heaven") formed in the subcontinent, where small-shrines, known as Devakulas, arose that were dedicated to ancestors (pitrs), however this ancestor-veneration was admonished by the Brahmins.

 Jats, a large group of former nomads, had begun to turn to settled agriculture around the thirteenth century in central Punjab, facilitated by region's fertility and the use of the Persian water wheel.
 They brought with them their own beliefs centered on the worship of deities like Sakhi Sarwar and Gugga Pir, as well as their own independent social customs like widow remarriage and reverence for clan leaders, or vaderas, while building relationships with settled society, though often placed in the lower rungs of caste society.
 The Jats had a long-standing social tradition of egalitarianism.

-Their institution of jatheras and the veneration of vaderas and folk figures exist at the boundaries of the major organized religions of the region, coexisting comfortably alongside religious identities, and adding to Punjabi cultural identity, continuing to thrive and not fitting neatly into any clearly delineated, reified categories.